j6k4m8/meteor-todo/README.md

 **This todo list currently *does not* support collaboration or multi-users.** This was an intentional design decision, as I never like having my todo list accessible by others.
 However, this is Meteor, folks.
 Adding user accounts is *maybe* a five-line ordeal.
 Feel free to Pull-Request if you feel strongly about it!
 2015 roadmap includes a default-CSS redesign and optional multi-user functionality.
 Collaboration welcome.

 # Usage
+## Notifications
+After you enter your Pushbullet API key in the `settings.json` file, you will receive an update every six hours with a list of the next six hours' worth of tasks.

 ## Creating a new TODO
 Type a new todo in the left input (focus it by typing <kbd>n</kbd>).
 Mark tags with `#`.
 Indicate people with `@`.
 Nest due-dates in `` ` `` tick marks.
 Due dates are handled intelligently by the [chrono.js](https://github.com/wanasit/chrono) library, so typing something like "Next friday at 5pm" just *works*.
 ![screenshot 2014-12-26 at 2 05 49 pm](https://cloud.githubusercontent.com/assets/693511/5558955/60b94214-8d08-11e4-8104-f367b351d96c.png)